arzoochelsea/caipiringwer-thesis-dashboard/README.md

 Keep the repository **private** while it contains unpublished thesis data, laboratory photographs, company information, or identifiable research records.

-Before making the repository public:

-1. remove confidential or proprietary datasets;
-2. remove personal or institutional identifiers that should not be published;
-3. replace raw data with anonymized demonstration data where necessary;
-4. verify image publication permission;
-5. confirm approval from the thesis supervisor and industry partner.

-## Author

-Arzoo
-MSc Applied Biotechnology
-Hochschule Ansbach

 ## License